"All-versus-nothing" proof of genuine tripartite steering and entanglement certification in the two-sided device-independent scenario: Introduction

 In quantum theory, several no-go theorems depict the failure of certain physical models to describe the outcome statistics produced in quantum mechanics.
-For instance, the well-known Greenberger-Horne-Zeilinger (GHZ) theorem \cite{GHZ,Greenberger1990} rules out the existence of a local hidden variable (LHV) model for the GHZ state by presenting a full contradiction of the predictions of the LHV model with the outcome statistics produced in quantum mechanics, and has also been experimentally verified \cite{Deng10,Reid88}.
+For instance, the well-known Greenberger-Horne-Zeilinger (GHZ) theorem \cite{GHZ,Greenberger1990} rules out the existence of a local hidden variable (LHV) model for the GHZ state by presenting a full contradiction of the predictions of the LHV model with the outcome statistics produced in quantum mechanics.
+The GHZ theorem has also been experimentally verified \cite{Deng10,Reid88}.
 Similarly, non-locality without inequalities was demonstrated by taking into account the contradiction of LHV 'elements of reality' with quantum mechanics \cite{Hardy92,Hardy93,Goldstein94}.
 Such ``all-versus-nothing'' proof of Bell-nonlocality rules out the possibility of local-hidden variable (LHV) models more uncompromisingly than Bell inequalities.
-Recently, EPR steering of any arbitrary two-qubit pure entangled state has been demonstrated without invoking any steering inequality \cite{CSX+16}.
-In the present work our first motivation is to extend the GHZ theorem for any three-qubit generalized Greenberger-Horne-Zeilinger (GGHZ) state and any pure W-class state to the tripartite steering scenario.
-This forms the first step towards certifying genuine tripartite entanglement in the semi-DI scenario through sharp logical contradiction.